-In this extended programme of study you will explore a wider range of new technologies related to the design of computer games, visual effects, animation, websites and motion graphics.
+You will develop your techniques in drawing and life drawing, painting, sculpture, printmaking, illustration, web design, textiles, photography, live art, graphics, fashion, film making and many more areas of art.
 You will achieve a UAL Level 3 Extended Diploma in Creative Practice: Art, Design and Communication, equivalent to 3 A Levels.